-Choose the Azure subscription where your Front Door profile is hosted and then select the Front Door resource from the Azure resource dropdown.
+Select the Azure subscription where your Front Door profile gets hosted.
+Then select the Front Door resource from the Azure resource dropdown.

 The above step will create a zone apex record pointing to your Front Door resource and also a CNAME record mapping 'afdverify' (example -